Aarception/Mo-information-security-portfolio/README.md

 takes what he sees through compulsion and operates through conflict, coercion, and cynicism.

-B.) The Wadad is the Jurist, he carries rationality, makes whole through restoration, and operates through restraint, reason, and reflection.
+2.)
+The Wadad is the Jurist, he carries rationality, makes whole through restoration, and operates through restraint, reason, and reflection.